Souravban/souravban.github.io/projects/zomato.md

   - Machine Learning
   - Deep Learning
   - Internet of things
-summary: A self-driving car is a vehicle that is capable of sensing its environment and moving safely with little or no human input.
+summary: A self-driving car is a vehicle that is capable of sensing its environment and moving safely with little or no human input
 ---

 <img class="ui image" src="{{ site.baseurl }}/images/cotton-header.png">